UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-coccodrillo/README.md

 ## 📂 How to Run the Project

+### 0. Requirements

+This project requires **PyTorch 2.6.0**.

+✅ PyTorch 2.6.0 is compatible with the following Python versions:

+- Python 3.9
+- Python 3.10
+- Python 3.11
+- Python 3.13

+> ⚠️ **Note**: Although a `requirements.txt` file is included (generated with `pip freeze > requirements.txt`),
+> all necessary libraries with their correct versions should ideally be installed using the `to_install.py` script.

+---

 ### 1. Install Dependencies

 To install all the necessary libraries and download the required BERT models and spaCy language model, run the following commands: